linuxboot/book/src/intro.md

 the network stack and file system modules, with Linux applications.

 LinuxBoot brings up the Linux kernel as a DXE in flash ROM instead of the UEFI shell.
-The Linux kernel, with a provided Go based userland, can then bring up the kernel that you want to run on the machine.
+The Linux kernel, with a provided Go based user-space, can then bring up the kernel that you want to run on the machine.
 The LinuxBoot firmware paradigm enables writing traditional firmware applications such as bootloader, debugging, diagnosis, and error detection applications as cross-architecture